Tropical Storm Khanun (2012): South Korea

+recording over 40 mm.
+The city of Suncheon reported accumulated rainfall totals of 135 mm during July 18-19.
+The storm temporarily left some 26,000 households without electricity.
+An 83 year-old woman was killed as heavy rains and gales caused parts of a house to collapse in North Gyeongsang Province.
+Losses across the country were at ₩1.5 billion (US$11.4 million).

 North Korea

 In North Korea, state-run media reported that at least seven people were killed in Kangwon province, with an eighth fatality reported elsewhere.
 It said the storm caused significant damage, destroying 650 dwelling houses, 30 public buildings, railways, roads, bridges, and various systems.
 Flooding from the storm inundated 3,870 homes, which left at least 16,250 homeless.

 On 29 July the North Korean government dramatically raised the death toll in the country to 88, with an additional 134 injured.
 At least 63,000 were made homeless by the flooding, while more than 30,000 hectares of land for growing crops were submerged and will add to growing fears of another looming famine in the country.

 On 31 July United Nations staff visited flood-ravaged areas in hard-hit South Pyongan and Kangwon provinces.
 Heavy rain continued along the western edge of the country, including the capital Pyongyang.
 North Korea's official media reported that premier Choe Yong Rim visited flooded towns and discussed ways to help recovery efforts.